Petro31/inovelli_zwave_config/README.md

 _Hassio/Home Assistant Inovelli setup for OpenZwave v1.4_

-The steps included in this readme will allow you to add Innovelli devices to home assistant.
+The steps included in this readme will allow you to add Inovelli devices to home assistant.
 This will bring over all zwave configuration options and properly name the devices.

 # 1. Setup Home assistant to use custom zwave configurations.